 Renting transportation was something my husband and I really considered.
 We live downtown in a city, so we don't own a car, but weren't sure how we were going to get to our venue in our wedding clothes without looking like a hot mess.
-Then, we thought of Uber.
-It's way more affordable than getting a limo or other fancy car and just as reliable.
-Many of our guests took Uber as well to avoid having to find parking downtown in a big city.
-Imagine the kind of money you could make as an !
+We thought of getting a limo and found the best way to get affordable rent through Limo Find.
+Some of our guests took Uber as well to avoid having to find parking downtown in a big city.
+You could also make a lot of money as an !
 You can drive to earn money literally anytime you have free time and with parties, holidays, bad weather, and people like me who don't own cars, it's easy to make a good amount of money.

 3. Wedding Party